MarynaS1/MatrixManager/README.md

 # MATRIX MANAGER
-Matrix Manager helps perform various actions on matrixes like adding, multiplying, finding derivatives, etc.
+Matrix Manager helps perform various actions on matrixes like adding, multiplying, finding derivatives, etc. faster than when the same actions are being done by hand.

-The goal of this program is to reduce the time and workload required when manipulating matrixes.
+The goal of this program is to reduce the time and workload required when manipulating matrixes in order to make the work less tedious.

 ## FUNCTIONALITY/COMMANDS
 #### CREATE